Does your executive job search brand communications plan include Twitter? If so, do you take advantage of the beauty of a retweet?

 If you’re active on Twitter or want to be, and need help creating good tweets, you need a retweet (RT) strategic plan.

-Even if you do nothing else on Twitter, posting relevant retweets can be a powerful way to build brand evangelism, a quality Twitter following, and get on the radar of people you want to rub elbows with, such as subject matter experts in your niche and hiring decision makers at companies you’re targeting in job search.
+Even if you do nothing else on Twitter, posting relevant retweets can be a powerful way to build brand evangelism, a quality Twitter following, and get on the radar of people you want to rub elbows with.

 First, gather up a long list of people to retweet.